snorwin/powercoders/docs/pod.md

     You won't need the `Pod` in the following exercises, therefore clean up your project.

-    1. Navigate to the 'Actions' dropdown menu :material-numeric-1-circle:.
+    1. Navigate to the 'Actions' dropdown menu :material-numeric-1-circle: in the 'Pod Details'.
     2. Press 'Delete Pod' :material-numeric-2-circle:.